 Cropped T-shirts and tank tops immediately feel like the fresh basic you need.
 You'll find us diving deep into the 2000s trend by wearing them with our cargo pants and tiny bags.

 Ready or not, this shoe trend is bubbling back up again—except that 2022's versions are much sleeker and strappier.

 WHO: Tyra Banks, 2004

-Thought you'd sworn off the loud color for good?
+Thought you'd sworn off the loud colour for good?
 Think again.
-Lime green is just one of the colors vying to be the next millennial pink, so prepare to see a lot of it in the coming months.
+Lime green is just one of the colours vying to be the next Millennial Pink, so prepare to see a lot of it in the coming months.